AEROPRESS® TRADEMARK POLICY AND RULES FOR USE

 AeroPress® is a registered trademark of AeroPress, Inc.

 AeroPress, Inc. encourages the use of its trademark when used to help resell its products but insists on proper use of its trademark.

 RULES FOR USE OF AeroPress TRADEMARK.

 - The first use of a registered trademark in a document, advertisement, brochure, web site, or other communication piece should be marked with a small, circled, superscripted (R) as in AeroPress®.

 - All uses of trademarks should have their first letter capitalized.

 - Trademarks are adjectives and, as such, should modify nouns.
-Therefore, for example, the proper use is “AeroPress coffee maker”.
+AeroPress, as a trademark owned by AeroPress, Inc., should only modify a noun that is a product sold by AeroPress, Inc. Therefore, for example, proper use is “AeroPress coffee maker” or “AeroPress replacement parts”.
 It is improper, for example, to say “we sell AeroPresses”.

 - A document, advertisement, brochure, web site, or other communication piece that includes the AeroPress trademark should include a footnote that reads: “AeroPress is a registered trademark of AeroPress, Inc.”